Sphereon-Opensource/OID4VC-demo/documents/agent-setup.md

 #### 5. presentation_definitions

 The content of this directory is essential for defining how the agent understands and processes presentation requests.
+This is only applied if your demo application is asking the user for their VerifiableCredential(s) from the wallet.
 For an in-depth explanation of presentation_definition, refer to the [Presentation Exchange Documentation](https://identity.foundation/presentation-exchange/).
 To understand its role in the context of the [OID4VP specification](https://openid.net/specs/openid-4-verifiable-presentations-1_0.html), please consult the provided link.

 #### 6. templates

-This directory includes templates for the dynamic generation of Verifiable Credentials, We're populating the credential using [handlebars](https://handlebarsjs.com/).
-You can find examples of this usage in this directory.
-Here is an example of such usage:
+This directory features templates designed to dynamically create Verifiable Credentials.
+We use [Handlebars](https://handlebarsjs.com/) to fill the templates with data received from the demo application.
+Ensure that your [form configuration](./vci-front-end.md#form-configuration)/ requested VerifiableCredential (in above section) provides the necessary data for this process.
+Examples within this directory illustrate how to implement this approach.
+Below is one such example:
 ```handlebars
    {
        "@context": ["https://www.w3.org/2018/credentials/v1"],